Understanding Crawlspace Mold: Prevention, Risks, and Solutions

 Humid summers: Increased moisture levels create damp crawl spaces.

-Cold winters: Temperature fluctuations lead to condensation issues when warm indoor air meets cold crawl space surfaces.
+Cold winters: Temperature fluctuations lead to condensation when warm indoor air meets cold crawl space surfaces.

-Frequent storms and flooding: Heavy rainfalls contribute to water intrusion and excessive moisture buildup.
+Frequent storms and flooding: Heavy rains contribute to water intrusion and excessive moisture buildup.

 Signs of Crawl Space Mold